-SIP Proxy generates logging information using the VoiceGenie OA&M Framework.
-All logs of level Critical (LOG_0), Error (LOG_1), and Warning (LOG_2) sent upstream and to the log file.
-The default log file is in /usr/local/ccp-proxy/log/CMP.log.ccpproxy.
+SIP Proxy uses the VoiceGenie OA&M Framework to generate logging information.
+All logs with levels of Critical (LOG_0), Error (LOG_1), or Warning (LOG_2) are sent upstream and to the log file.
+The default log file is stored in /usr/local/ccp-proxy/log/CMP.log.ccpproxy.